The Best Gaming Monitors 2019 (Budget, 144Hz, 4K, G-Sync and FreeSync)

 At the end of the day, your selection should be based on the type of graphics card you have and what types of games you like to play.
 Most of the modern graphics card can handle 1080p resolution, but only higher-end graphics cards like the GTX 1080 Ti and RTX-series graphics card can handle 4K resolution gaming.

-Truly, it is a balancing act between your build and what you want to do with your system.
+Picking the right monitor is a balancing act between your build and what you want to do with your system.
 You can also browse our best graphics card article to learn which graphics card is best for your needs.

 What screen size do you need?